ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         firewall = {
           #Simply using naming injection for the firewall's name
-          no_internet = true #Stops the module from deploying the firwall rule that allows https / http / dns' }
+          no_internet = true #Stops the module from deploying the firwall rule that allows https / http / dns to the internet'
+        }

         subnet_objects = [